กองทัพอากาศไทย - Royal Thai Air Force

 This was the first unit, based at Don Muang AFB, to receive the early Freedom Fighters.
 Two Northrop F-5B for initial training were delivered by sea arriving on 29-03-66, while by mid 1967 another 8 single-seaters

-and were replace by 1 former Vietnamese Northrop F-5C and 3 Northrop
+were available by mid-67; four of these were written off during 1969/1970 and were replace by 1 former Vietnamese Northrop F-5C and 3 Northrop F-5A during this period.

 Four reconnaissance aircraft Northrop RF-5A were delivered in 1970, they were coded 1341 to 1344.

 A further 6 Northrop F-5A were received by the unit on 20-12-73.
+Increase of strength was the addition of an escaped Vietnamese Northrop F-5B in April 1975.

-All versions were initially attached to the Squadron in 3 flights:1with Northrop F-5A,1 with Northrop RF-5A, 1 with Northrop F-5B.
+3 flights:1with Northrop F-5A,1 with Northrop RF-5A, 1 with Northrop F-5B.

 Northrop F-5A code 1312, US serial 69160 and 1313, US serial 69161 at Don Muang AFB on 16-11-67.
-Northop F-5B 1302/38439 at Don Muang AFB, in the background an Hawker Hunter

 Hunter